composewell/packcheck/README.md

 * _Error messages:_ A lot of emphasis has been put on providing precise and detailed error messages when something fails so that the user can easily fix things.
+* _Informational:_ The output provides all the information that you may want to know, tool paths being used, their versions, how they are invoked, build options, time taken by each build step etc. You can even copy the commands from the output and paste them on your local host to reproduce the build or failure and debug quickly.
 * _Same tests everywhere:_ You can run exact same tests with same options or flags, in the same way, on all CI platforms.
-* _Reproduce failures:_ If a CI build fails just copy and paste the command printed in the log and the same build runs on the local machine so that you can debug quickly.
 * _Choose options:_ Conveniently control all aspects of build through command line or environment variables, including tool options or whether to enable benchmarks, haddock, coverage, install test etc.